lhcb/glossary/glossary/T.md

 ## TT: Tracker Turicensis {#TT}

 The tracking station located immediately before the magnet in Runs 1 and 2.
+For the LHCb Upgrade I it will be replaced by the «Upstream Tracker:UT».
 It played an important role in reconstructing tracks that originate outside the «VELO», such as those that come from K-shorts and Lambda baryons.
 Much like the «IT» stations, the TT consists of 4 layers of silicon strips, oriented at 0°, −5°, +5° and 0° from the vertical.

+## Tracking efficiency
+Performance number of a tracking algorithm, defined as the amount of reconstructed tracks that can be matched to MC particles with respect to the amount of reconstructible tracks.
+In offline analysis usually calculated with data-driven tag-and-probe methods on dedicated calibration samples.
+See references in the [Tracking efficiency TWiki](https://twiki.cern.ch/twiki/bin/viewauth/LHCbInternal/LHCbTrackingEfficiencies) for details.